carlhuda/janus/README.markdown

     echo color desert  > ~/.vimrc.local
     echo color molokai > ~/.gvimrc.local

-If you want to add additional Vim plugins you can do so by adding ~/Rakefile to your home directory and running rake from your home directory instead of in ~/.vim:
+If you want to add additional Vim plugins you can do so by adding a ~/.janus.rake like so:

-    load '.vim/Rakefile'

-    Dir.chdir(".vim")

     vim_plugin_task "zencoding", "git://github.com/mattn/zencoding-vim.git"
     vim_plugin_task "minibufexpl", "git://github.com/fholgado/minibufexpl.vim.git"

-    task :default => [
-      :update_docs,
-      :link_vimrc
-    ]

 ## Updating to the latest version